NCAR/ncar-neon-books/quick_start_docker_part2.md

 If you already have Docker installed on your computer, start at Step 2.

 ## 1. Download & Install Docker
-**Docker is available for free from** [this website](https://www.docker.com/products/docker-desktop)
+**Docker is available for free from [this website](https://www.docker.com/products/docker-desktop).**

 Follow the instructions to install the Docker Desktop App.
-The [Getting Started guide on Docker] (https://www.docker.com/get-started) has detailed instructions for setting up Docker on Mac, Windows, or Linux.
+The [Getting Started guide on Docker](https://www.docker.com/get-started) has detailed instructions for setting up Docker on Mac, Windows, or Linux.

 :::{tip}
 To access the container, you can interface with Docker using the Desktop App or using a command line.